IbrahimJahwari/Scholarship_Causal_Evaluation/README.md

-# Sweden's Nuclear Energy Production
+# Scholarship Program Causal Evaluation

 This repository contains code and documentation for a research project evaluating the effect of a competitive international scholarship program awarded to high-performing students in Oman.
 The analysis uses matching methods to estimate causal impacts on university access and first-year academic performance.